myelinio/myelin.io/content/docs/ops/setup/gcp/gcp_marketplace_prerequisites.md

 	kubectl apply -f "https://raw.githubusercontent.com/myelinio/myelin-gcp-marketplace/master/myelin/deployer/role/nfs-provisioner-role.yaml"
 	```

-5. Create a storage class:
+6. Create a storage class.
+Myelin uses NFS filesystem to store metadata and
+models.
+A network disk gets attached to each instance to share data between pods and
+steps (we also support alternatives such as Ceph or HDFS).

     ```bash
 	kubectl apply -f "https://raw.githubusercontent.com/myelinio/myelin-gcp-marketplace/master/myelin/deployer/role/nfs-provisioner-storageclass.yaml"
     ```

-6. Create a service account for the user to run Myelin (note the name of the service account):
+7. Create a service account for the Myelin.
+This service account
+is used when Myelin executes its axons.
+The name of this service account (myelin-minimal)
+should be referred in the axon definition in `spec.serviceAccountName`:

     ```bash
     kubectl apply -n myelin-ns -f "https://raw.githubusercontent.com/myelinio/myelin-gcp-marketplace/master/myelin/deployer/role/myelin-minimal-role.yaml"